Guardiola’s 11 most expensive Barca sales & how they fared after leaving

 Chygrynskiy was sold back to Shakhtar Donetsk for £12.5million in 2010 and won a further two league titles with Shakhtar before leaving the club by mutual consent in 2015.
-Now 33, he’s still going at AEK Athens.
+Now 35, he’s still going at Super League Greece club Ionikos after five successful years with AEK Athens.

 4. Samuel Eto’o

 Eto’o wasn’t part of Guardiola’s plans at Barcelona, but the forward decided to fight for his future and refused to leave the Spanish club.